ctron/dentrassi.de/content/blog/2013/01/22/2013-01-22-build-your-own-sip-trunk-with-asterisk-and-misdn.md

 ### setting up starface

-This is pretty straigt forward now.
+This is pretty straight forward now.
 Provision your phone.
 Setup a number.
 And make a call!

 ## Some checks